Warkanlock/warkanlock.github.io/_posts/2024-11-04-moving-abroad-pt3.md

 Cities, [to me and a lot of urbanism around the world](https://christopher-alexander-ces-archive.org/) should be livable for humans and not cars, hence my hatred of drivers in general.

-The first time I lived in Turin I started to doubt about not being able to live with a car.
+The first time I lived in Turin I started to doubt about not being able to live without a car.

 Going for a coffee?
 I just need a car.